sarn/ARNRouletteWheelView/README.md

 ## Overview

 A custom UICollectionView layout which resembles a spinning roulette wheel.
-The cells are laid out on an invisible wheel and by scrolling the wheel spins.
+The cells are laid out on an invisible wheel and the wheel spins by scrolling horizontally.

 ![](rouletteViewDemo.gif?raw=true "ARNRouletteWheelView in action")